JessicaSachs/blingjson/README.md

 # blingjson
-Python module to pretty print your json with color and :gem:
+Python module to pretty print your json with syntax highlighting and :gem: